richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 # RPI-side (Alexa Gateway)

-Amazon provides an official Alexa Voice Service (AVS) SDK, (written in C++) https://github.com/alexa/avs-device-sdk.
+Amazon provides an official [Alexa Voice Service (AVS) SDK](https://github.com/alexa/avs-device-sdk), (written in C++).
 The version I am using is AVS SDK is v1.11.0, (12-19-2018).
 Instructions to install the AVS SDK on RPI can also be found on the github link.

 Below is a block diagram showing the implemented and modified components of the RPI application.